 Next, there are verbs that show emotions (such as love, like, hate, prefer, etc)

-- I prefer coffee to tea.
+- I love listening to jazz.

 Third, there are verbs of the senses.
 These verbs (feel, hear, see, smell, sound, & taste) are not used in the progressive when they refer to the action of the senses.
 Generally, the subject of the sentence is the thing being described:

-- That music sounds so relaxing.
+- A lot of classical music sounds so relaxing.

 If you know anyone who might be interested in this English language point, why not help them out!
 Just share this lesson with them.
 Thanks for studying today!